hopkinton-independent-logo2x

 Susan Rothermich, retiring assistant superintendent of operations and finance, also was honored and praised for her abilities leading the district through major building projects and challenging budgets.

-Snyder said she would be attending Colby College and majoring in neuroscience with an eye towards medical school.
+Snyder said she would be attending Colby College and majoring in neuroscience with an eye toward medical school.
 Click said he would be studying marketing at James Madison University with a goal to start his own business in the future.

 Both students said they were honored and grateful for the opportunity to participate on the committee and share perspectives from their peers.

-Bishop described them as “great kids,” and said he could not have asked for better student representatives during his first year as superintendent.
+Bishop described them as “great kids” and said he could not have asked for better student representatives during his first year as superintendent.

 0 Comments